szerhoudi/PLD_SMART_App/README.md

 ## Overview

-//TODO complter NomDoc
+//TODO compléter vidéo
-* Read the //NomDoc document for all the informations
+* Read the `Document de Synthèse IFollow.pdf` document for all the informations.
+* Our presentation support is `IFollow.pdf`.
+* Our teaser is //TODO link

 ## File Structure of App

-//TODO ajuster après intégration
+Others pages are in the application but its have no use for now.
 ```
 ionic-conference-app/
 ├-- .github/                             * GitHub files
 │   ├── CONTRIBUTING.md                  * Documentation on contributing to this repo
 │   └── ISSUE_TEMPLATE.md                * Template used to populate issues in this repo
 |
 |-- resources/
 |